 4. A business plan is a must!

 Do you have a sound business plan in place?
 A sound business plan is a key differentiator for lenders to figure out if your company is a good investment and lenders review it minutely while considering your loan application.
 Hence, pay extra attention to your business plan if it wasn’t up to snuff the last time.
-Apart from jotting down an elaborate description about your company and your service offerings, including a solid sales and marketing plan.
-SBA strongly recommends to include a market analysis, an appendix with supporting documents, and financial projections that are realistic and based on your budget, balance sheets and of course cash flow statements.
+Apart from jotting down an elaborate description of your company and your service offerings, including a solid sales and marketing plan.
+SBA strongly recommends including a market analysis, an appendix with supporting documents, and financial projections that are realistic and based on your budget, balance sheets, and of course cash flow statements.

 Applying for a business loan is difficult and getting it approved is further difficult.
 But it is not impossible.
-Keep your credit limit in favorable number, make sure the loan amount is realistic, wow your lender with a soundproof business plan, and you will be one step closer in securing your business loan and taking your business to the next level.
+Keep your credit limit at a favorable number, make sure the loan amount is realistic, wow your lender with a soundproof business plan, and you will be one step closer to securing your business loan and taking your business to the next level.